| Read Time: 5 minutes | Car Accidents

 While the statewide average rate increase falls between 28% and 40%, factors such as your driving history and insurer policies can result in higher or lower adjustments.
 Shopping for coverage after an accident may help you find a better rate.

-How Long Does an At-Fault Accident Affect Insurance?
+How Long Does an At-Fault Accident Affect Insurance in New York?

 An at-fault accident’s impact on your premiums typically lasts three to five years.
 Insurers consider these incidents when evaluating your risk, which means rates may stay elevated during this period.
 Maintaining a clean driving record and avoiding additional claims may gradually decrease your rates.